peter88213/PyWriter/README.md

 # PyWriter: Read, write, and process yWriter 7 files with Python

 [yWriter 7](http://www.spacejock.com/yWriter7.html) is a free word processor whose strengths are structuring novels and controlling the progress during the writing process.
-Although a very fine and useful app, yWriter 7 lacks a really working  _export and import scenes for proof reading_  capability as known from yWriter 5.
+Although a very fine and useful app, yWriter 7 lacks a really working  _scenes export and import for proof reading_  capability as known from yWriter 5.